EPIC-model/workshop/README.md

 How to load the Python virtual environment
 ------------------------------------------
-You can load the pre-installed virtual environment using the subsequent commands:
+You can prepare the input to EPIC and analyse its output using our tools written in Python.
+For this purpose, you first need to load the virtual environment by typing the subsequent commands:
 ```bash
 module load python/3.9.13
 CONDA_ROOT=/work/d185/d185/shared/condaenvs